Back to Top

 Play Therapy

 Engaging your cat in interactive play sessions can help redirect their focus and alleviate anxiety.
 Use interactive toys, such as fishing rod-style toys or puzzle feeders, to stimulate their natural hunting instincts.
 Regular playtime provides an outlet for their pent-up energy and helps reduce stress levels.
+Remember, sitters on Meowtel often absolutely love playtime too and can help keep this routine going while you are away.

 Massage and Grooming